Benchmarking¶

 # optionally pass number of extra tool calls

-task = GetROS2RobotPositionTask(validators=[topics_ord_val], extra_tool_calls=1)
+super_task = GetROS2RobotPositionTask(validators=[topics_ord_val], task_args=args)